-- SQL Server Authentication on page 5-4 - setDatabaseConfiguration Command Examples on page 5-5 - Setting the Database as a SQL Server with SSO Login on Windows on page 5-6 - 2.
-In ElectricFlow 5.0 and later, set the database configuration based on the type of user authentication used by the database: - For SQL server authentication or a SQL Server with NTLM login, go to the command line and enter:
+- SQL Server Authentication on page 5-4 - setDatabaseConfiguration Command Examples on page 5-6 - Setting the Database as a SQL Server with SSO Login on Windows on page 5-7 - 2.
+(ElectricFlow 5.0 and later) Set the database configuration based on the type of user authentication used by the database: - For SQL server authentication or a SQL Server with NTLM login, enter where <--options> are the options that you specify based on the type of user authentication.